iobroker-community-adapters/ioBroker.logparser/README.md

 * [**Log Parser ioBroker Forum Link (Splash Page)**](https://forum.iobroker.net/topic/37793/log-parser-adapter-splash-page)

-## Notes
-* This adapter uses Sentry libraries to automatically report exceptions and code errors anonymously to the adapter developer(s).
-For further details and information on how to disable this error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry).
-Sentry reporting is used starting with js-controller 3.0.

 ## Credits
-The work of the adapter would not had been possible without the great work of @Mic-M (https://github.com/Mic-M).
+Providing this adapter would not have been possible without the great work of @Mic-M (https://github.com/Mic-M).

 ## How to report issues and feature requests